 A person with a disability is "any person who (1) has a physical or mental impairment that substantially limits one or more major life activities, (2) has a history of such an impairment, or (3) is regarded as having such an impairment.
 Substantial impairment means that an individual cannot perform the life activity at all, or that he or she is limited in the condition, manner, or duration of the activity.
 Major life activities include, but are not limited to, walking, seeing, breathing, learning, working or performing manual tasks."

 For further information, or to identify a disability, students should contact:

-Carolyn L. Boone Coordinator of Access and Equity Services Room 130 Phone: 607.844.8222, Ext.
-4283 clb@tompkinscortland.edu
+Karen Rachetta Coordinator of Access and Equity Services Room 130 Phone: 607.844.8222, Ext.
+4420 kr072@tompkinscortland.edu; BakerCenter@tompkinscortland.edu